hackclub/hackclub/workshops/Image Sharing Site/README.md

 }
 ```

-We get the name the user gives in the input tag earlier and check if the URL of the image is null(meaning image not selected).
-Then we check whether the name is 3 characters long.
+We need to upload the name of the image which user has inputed.
+If the URL of the image is null(meaning image not selected).
+Then we will check whether the name is 3 characters long.
 After all this, we will display the message 'uploading...' and send our URL + name to our firestore.
 Now we need to display it right?
 Let's write the code for that.

 ```js
 db.collection("pictures") //fetching urls from the firestore